devleaks/followthegreens/docs/index.md

 FtG 2.0 is therefore 4D compliant, with `altitude=0` all the way.
 There is absolutely not AI, just HFAB (human fun and bugs).

-Release 2 no longer works on X-Plane 11 because of the use of new X-Plane SDK API calls and XPPython3 simplifications.
-XPPython3 release 4 or above is required.

 # Preference Parameters